electricimp/AgentStorage/README.md

 ```

 ## remove(key)
-Removes a field from the `server.save` table.
+Removes a field from the `server.save` table, and returns the removed value.
+If the key was not found, *remove* returns `null`.

 ```squirrel
 // Write a value